ADHD & Burnout

 There are moments in our lives when we always wonder why other people seem to easily do something that we find difficult.
 Why can some people focus on a single task and be done with it in no time, while others like us have difficulty concentrating and taking our time to finish something?

 Because of our desire to successfully finish tasks assigned to us, we tend to put ourselves under a lot of pressure.
-We tend to think that we should do things the "normal" way, so we put a lot of stress on ourselves.
+We tend to think that we should do things like how neurotypicals do them, so we put a lot of stress on ourselves.
 There are also possibilities for us to look unto others' progress and be affected by it in a negative way, feeling even more anxiety and other stressful emotions.

 Burnout can occur when we feel like we have done everything but still show the same outcome or our progress is sometimes not recognized.
 The amount of pressure we put into our ADHD brains while we do these tasks can lead us to exhaustion and fatigue, thus, entailing burnout.